Cloud and Virtual Networking Concepts

 Key Takeaways

-- VPCs and VNets are logically isolated cloud networks with subnets, route tables, gateways, and security controls.
+- A VPC (AWS) or VNet (Azure) is a logically isolated cloud network with subnets, route tables, gateways, and security controls.

-Cloud networking uses familiar ideas with virtual implementation: subnets, routes, gateways, firewalls, NAT, VPNs, load balancers, and DNS.
-The difference is that many controls are software-defined and managed through a cloud control plane.
+Cloud networking applies the same ideas you already know - subnets, routes, gateways, firewalls, NAT, VPNs, load balancers, DNS - but the controls are software-defined and managed through a cloud control plane.
+Network+ is vendor-neutral, so translate each brand term into its network function.

 | Concept | Vendor-neutral meaning | Common clue |